 Info for students in our group

 Here we gather together some information about general expectations and other aspects of working in the Hughes research group, including links to resources that students may find useful.
+This version benefits from feedback from our friend Emanuele Berti, who developed his own guidelines for students based in part on an earlier version of this page.

 Values